-Zone Activity Status 27.7.1 Subdivision consistent with a Structure Plan that is included in the District Plan (except that this rule does not apply to Structure Plan 27.13.7 Criffel Station, 27.3.9 at Frankton North, 27.13.13 Connell Terrace, 27.13.14 Ballantyne Road and 27.13.XX Te Pūtahi Ladies Mile Zone). С
+Zone Activity Status 27.7.1 Subdivision consistent with a Structure Plan that is included in the District Plan (except that this rule does not apply to Structure Plan 27.13.7 Criffel Station, 27.3.9 at Frankton North, 27.13.13 Connell Terrace, 27.13.14 Ballantyne Road and 27.13.19 Te Pūtahi Ladies Mile Zone) С

-Zone Activity Status 27.7.28 Te Pūtahi Ladies Mile Zone 27.7.28.1 Subdivision of land within the Te Pūtahi Ladies Mile Zone RD Discretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to a integration with other sites and development, taking into account in location of: Roads, walkways and cycleways throughout the Sub-Arrincluding Indicative Roads as shown on the Structure Plan a where these will connect to adjoining sites and (where relevan neighbouring Sub-Areas and (where relevant) State Highway including intersection layout and design; Open spaces, and their intended function(s), including the open spaces required by the Structure Plan, Indicative Parks shown on the Structure Plan, and any additional open space necessary to serve the future needs of the site and the wider State Area; Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network with the Zone; the rea and unt) (6, ose as as ces ub- ent c. how the subdivision design will enable the achievement of t minimum residential density requirements set out in the releva Zone provisions: d. the methods proposed for ensuring that building typologies provi for a diversity of housing choice (taking into account the zoning the land). e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; ing f. within Sub-Area A, the establishment of the "Landscape Buffer Are shown on the Structure Plan, and the methods to ensure it maintained in perpetuity; g. within Sub-Area H1, the impact on Sub-Area H2 of landscapi within the 6m setback from the boundary with Sub-Area H2 a methods to ensure that shading effects from landscaping a minimised; and h.
-Transport infrastructural works to be established to supp alternatives to private vehicle use, including the imposition conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 completed prior to certification under section 224(c). of rks i.
-Within the Crossing Curtilage Area Overlay shown on the Structu Plan, the integration of the subdivision layout and potential futu development with the Key Crossing.
+Zone Activity Status ••• 27.7.28 Te Pūtahi Ladies Mile Zone 27.7.28.1 Subdivision of land within the Te Pūtahi Ladies Mile Zone RD Discretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to and integration with other sites and development, taking into account the location of: Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; Open spaces, and their intended function(s), including those open spaces required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone; bow the subdivision design will enable the achievement of the c. how the subdivision design will enable the achievement of the minimum residential density requirements set out in the relevant Zone provisions; d. the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; f. within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; h.
+Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 be completed prior to certification under section 224(c). i.
+Within the Crossing Curtilage Area Overlay shown on the Structure Plan, the integration of the subdivision layout and potential future development with the Key Crossing.